What engagement training opportunities are available?

 You may also be interested in:

-- Doctoral Student Coaching Programme - The Graduate School's doctoral student coaching programme has been established to provide you with an opportunity to talk, independently from your academic department, about challenges you may be experiencing as you study for your doctorate.
-Although the Graduate School's coaching programme primarily focuses on building effective working relationships, it is recognised that there may be other self-development issues that you wish to explore with a coach.
+- Postgraduate Student Coaching Programme - The Graduate School's Postgraduate student coaching programme has been established to provide you with an opportunity to talk, independently from your academic department, about challenges you may be experiencing during the course of your studies.
+The programme primarily focuses on building effective working relationships and there may be other self-development issues that you wish to explore.

 Student Recruitment and Outreach

-- Outreach Postgraduate Ambassadors – this scheme provides an opportunity for Post Graduates to work with local schools and inspire young audiences to consider studying science, technology, engineering, mathematics and business subjects.
+- Postgraduate Student Coaching Programme – this scheme provides an opportunity for Post Graduates to work with local schools and inspire young audiences to consider studying science, technology, engineering, mathematics and business subjects.
 There are currently approximately 30 ambassadors enrolled on the scheme.

 - Royal Institution’s Primary Maths Master Class - hands-on and interactive extracurricular sessions that are designed to improve the way staff communicate with primary school children, provided by the Royal Institution and hosted by the Outreach team.